khensolomon/ttf-info/README.md

 });
 ```

-> NOTE: `type` attribute in package should be `commonjs` before publishing to npm, but the package itself is a module so testing, developing must be alway `module`.
+> NOTE: `type` attribute in package should be `CommonJS` before publishing to npm, but the package itself is a module so testing, developing must be alway `module`.

 [![License: MIT][license]][license-url]